ivoilic/XOR-Crypt-Python/README.md

 # XOR-Crypt-Python

-A simple XOR string encryption library based on the JavaScript library [XOR-Crypt](https://github.com/RobLoach/xor-crypt) by [RobLoach](https://github.com/RobLoach) but in Python
+A simple XOR string encryption library based on the JavaScript library [XOR-Crypt](https://github.com/RobLoach/xor-crypt) by [RobLoach](https://github.com/RobLoach) but in Python.

 ## Usage